eurekaclinical/cas-mock/README.md

 ## Building it
 The project uses the maven build tool.
 Typically, you build it by invoking `mvn clean install` at the command line.
 For simple file changes, not additions or deletions, you can usually use `mvn install`.
 See https://github.com/eurekaclinical/dev-wiki/wiki/Building-Eureka!-Clinical-projects for more details.

+## Installation
+This project is intended for other Eureka!
+Clinical web applications to depend on it for running in embedded Tomcat.
+All that is needed is for the tomcat maven plugin to add it as a dependency.

+For standalone deployment, do the following:
+1) Stop Tomcat.
+2) Remove any old copies of the unpacked war from Tomcat's webapps directory.
+3) Copy the warfile into the Tomcat webapps directory, renaming it to remove the version.
+For example, rename `cas-mock-1.0.war` to `cas-mock.war`.
+4) Start Tomcat.

 ## Maven dependency
 ```
 <dependency>